Francois Peron National Park

 Cape Peron has spectacular views where red dunes meet brilliant white beaches that dip into turquoise waters.
 You can also see the confluence of two major currents at this northerly tip of Francois Peron National Park.
 It is not safe to swim at Cape Peron due to these currents.

-Visitor facilities include a picnic shelter, gas barbecue, toilet, beach access, and a walking trail connecting Cape Peron and Skipjack Point.
+Visitor facilities include a picnic shelter, drop toilet, beach access, and a walking trail connecting Cape Peron and Skipjack Point.
+There is no toilet at Skipjack Point.

 Walking one-way between Cape Peron and Skipjack along the Wanamalu trail is 1.5km and takes about 45 minutes.
 Double the distance and time if you need to do the return walk.
 The trail offers excellent views of the coastline and signs along the trail interpret the nature of the area.